-All of these factors must be present in order for a person to be convicted of stalking.
+All these factors must be present for a person to be convicted of stalking.
 The same victim (or their property) must be the target of the threat – general threats will not be considered in stalking cases.

 Offenders also do not have to make specific threats against the victim to be charged.
 The fear of burglary, trespassing, or other crimes against the victim’s property may be enough to qualify as criminal actions in Texas.

 How do we measure if the actions were truly committed in a manner that objectively placed the alleged victim to be in fear of imminent danger?
 The law states that the actions must have caused “a reasonable person to fear bodily injury or death for himself or herself.”
 What is “reasonable” under Texas criminal law when it relates to a stalking case?
 This is a fact issue that would be determined at a criminal jury trial.